sabegg2/sql-challenge/README.md

 (4) A Data_Analysis.sql file of my queries.

-I also checked that the primary keys were all unique.
+I also checked that the primary keys were all unique in the respective tables.
 The code for this is the checkunique.ipynb notebook file in the data folder.